Before you continue

 • Adjust your insulin dosage as needed.
 Talk to your doctor or diabetes educator about how to adjust your insulin dose.

-• Keep a list of medication and bring it on the follow-up visit or in case of coming to emergency room.
+• Keep a list of your medications and bring it to your follow-up appointment or if you go to the emergency room.

 Come to emergency room in case if